resoundlabs/resoundlabs.github.io/_posts/2015-5-27-maschine-custom-plugin-graphics.md

 title: Maschine - creating custom graphics for plugins and sound libraries
 ---

-## Custom graphics on Studio controller and computer, here's how...

 ![image](https://cloud.githubusercontent.com/assets/12622205/7867376/b853ba3c-0543-11e5-8da0-5f74aa944266.png)

 By default, 3rd party plugins all share a boring graphic that doesn't provide any visual cue to tell them apart.
 But, that can be changed!
 Plugins saved in the "user" area are sorted by developer.